New Year Safety Resolutions To Keep You From Injury In 2023

 Speak Up at Work

 If you witness unsafe or unhealthful working conditions, bring it to your employer’s attention if possible.
 You also have the option to file a confidential complaint with OSHA and ask that your workplace be inspected if you believe there is a serious hazard or that OSHA standards are not being followed.
+Filing a compliant against OSHA doesn’t have to be done alone.
+It can be completed with the help of a Philadelphia work injury attorney.

 Increase Your Visibility